Revolutionary Communist Group (UK): Founding members resign (2025)

 On 2 August 2025, founding members David Yaffe and Ann Eliot announced their resignation from the RCG, citing internal issues including "bullying, threats and lies," and stating that the leadership had become "bureaucratic, formalistic and dogmatic."
 In their statement, they argued that the current leadership had "shown itself to be deficient in theoretical depth, strategic flexibility, good communication and comradely behaviour," and also suggested that the divisions within the organisation might have been exacerbated by interference from the British state.

 Fight Racism!
 Fight Imperialism! newspaper

 The April/May 2011 issue of FRFI, with a headline commenting critically on the 2011 military intervention in Libya.

 The newspaper of the Revolutionary Communist Group, Fight Racism!
 Fight Imperialism!
 (FRFI) commemorated 25 years of publication with issue Number 182 December 2004/January 2005.
-The paper is still published every two months and by December 2021 will have been continuously published for 41 years.
+The paper is still published every two months and as of December 2021 had been continuously published for 41 years.

 Commenting on the reason for the paper's title, David Yaffe has stated that it was chosen because it was in "itself a political statement.
 It declares that fighting racism and imperialism must be at the heart of any socialist movement in imperialist Britain."